nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **stop_on_deadlock**

-If enabled the scheduler will stop when all entities are in a waiting state, but no periodic entity exists to break the dead end.
-Should be disabled when scheduling conditions can be changed by external actors, for example by clearing queues manually.
+If enabled, the scheduler will stop when all entities are in a waiting state, but no periodic entity exists to break the dead end.
+Should be disabled when scheduling conditions can be changed by external actors; for example, by clearing queues manually.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_BOOL